cart96/fart/README.md

 - Only has 4096 cell. (you can modify it from source.)
 - Designed for 8086.

+## Downloading

+You can download pre-built fart binaries from github releases.

 ## Compiling

 Go to `src/fart` and run `build.bat` or `build.sh` depend on your OS.